asifridwan/airplane-seating-algorithm/README.md

 ### Usage :

+- Ensure that Node.js is installed
-1. Clone the repo or Download as ZIP
+- Clone the repo or Download as ZIP
-2. Open terminal and navigate to the directory of the repo
+- Open terminal and navigate to the directory of the repo
-3. Install dependencies using the command `npm install`
+- Install dependencies using the command `npm install`
-4. Start program using the command `npm start`
+- Start program using the command `npm start`